-- A Pentium class processor (i5 or i7 performance or better recommended) - Microsoft Windows 10 recommended - At least 4-8Gb of RAM - Graphics to support DirectX 10 - 1.4Gb of hard disk space for the all files supplied, including libraries and run time files - 3 button mouse with wheel is recommended although any mouse will work
+- A Pentium class processor (i5 minimum or i7 or better recommended) - Microsoft Windows 10 or 11 recommended - At least 8Gb of RAM minimum - Graphics to support DirectX 10 - 1.4Gb of hard disk space for the all files supplied, including libraries and run time files - 3 button mouse with wheel is recommended although any mouse will work

-It is highly recommended that the most up-to-date Windows operating systems are always used.
+^{} It is highly recommended that the most up-to-date Windows operating systems are always used.
 Please check our web site for the Pulsonix operating system support policy.